 Most tools use sliders for changing values and applying adjustments.
 Wherever a slider is employed, a value field is also displayed.
 This can also be used to alter adjustments.

-Click inside the value field and type the desired number.
+3. Click inside the value field next to the slider and type the desired number.

 Changing values in small increments

 Click inside the value field and use the page up/down arrows on the keyboard to alter the number by a small increment, typically 1 or 0.1, depending on the parameter.

 Click inside the value field, then click and hold the Shift key and use the page up/down arrows on the keyboard to alter the number by a larger increment.
 This is typically 10, though it can be 1, depending on the parameter.